Traditional banking model? R.I.P. says UK regulator

 “There is a case for moving the ring-fence outwards to mandate a broader set of activities that lie within,” he said.

-Andrew Bailey, Britain’s top banking supervisor, said in a speech released on Wednesday that banks will have to ditch their reliance on the traditional profitability benchmark.
+Andrew Bailey, Britain’s top banking supervisor, said in a speech released on Wednesday that banks will have to ditch their reliance on the traditional profitabilty benchmark.

 “The high return on equity with low cost of equity business model is dead,” Bailey said.